cmcb-warwick/ShapeSpaceExplorer/README.md

 Note the program is tested on MatlabR20013b on Mac OSX 10.8.5 and 10.9 It is not working on MatlabR22014.
 We recommand to install MatlabR20013b.
+Detailed instruction on how to install earlier matlab versions are in the tutorial.

 ### Who do I talk to? ###